photkosee/comp6080-airbrb/BONUS.md

 ## More functionalities on milstones

+### 2.1.1.
+Login Screen
+- Toggle show/hide password
+- Disable the submit button until all inputs are assigned for better UX

+### 2.1.2.
+Register Screen
+- Toggle show/hide password/confirm password
+- Disable the submit button until all inputs are assigned for better UX

 ### 2.1.4.
 Items on all screens
 - Conditionally display only a button that lead to another screen (not to itself, swtiching from hosting/travelling), and a back button when viewing another screen

+### 2.2.1.
+Hosted Listings Screen
+- Also sort listings in an alphabetical order for consistency and better ux

 ### 2.2.4 Publishing a listing
 - Can add more availabilities when publishing